alexanderbaumann99/PPO-Algorithms/README.md

-We test these three versions on the CartPole-v1 environment.
+We test these three versions on the 'CartPole-v1' and 'LunarLander-v2' environments.